kyma-project/kyma/docs/security/05-05-production-profile.md

 type: Configuration
 ---

-## The default profile

 By default, every Kyma deployment is installed with the OAuth2 server using what is considered a default profile.
-In the case of the ORY Hydra OAuth2 server, this means that:
-   - The registered client data is saved in an in-cluster database.
-   - A job that reads the generated database credentials and saves them to the configuration of Hydra runs before the installation and update.
-   - Default resource quotas are used.

 This configuration is not considered production-ready.
 To use the Kyma OAuth2 server in a production environment, configure Hydra to use the production profile.

+## The default profile

+In the case of the ORY Hydra OAuth2 server, the default profile includes:
+   - An in-cluster database that stores the registered client data.
+   - A job that reads the generated database credentials and saves them to the configuration of Hydra before the installation and update.
+   - Default resource quotas.

 ### Persistence mode for the default profile